About the college

 Brasenose's graduates study for a wide range of higher degrees across all of the University's academic divisions and collectively form a diverse and international group.
-The graduate community is highly cosmopolitan with up to 50 nationalities represented at any one time and around 60% are citizens of countries other than the UK.
+The graduate community is highly cosmopolitan with up to 50 nationalities represented at any one time.
 The intellectual and social contribution that graduates make to Brasenose's community is highly valued.

 The Tutor for Graduates, Professor Eamonn Gaffney, has oversight of the academic progress and welfare of students.
 He is supported by the Senior Tutor, Dr Simon Smith, and Graduate Administrator, Dr Bronwen Tomkinson.
 Each graduate is also allocated a College Advisor, who is usually a fellow of the college working in a related academic field.

-A wide variety of activities are arranged for graduates, including special dinners, guest speakers, and regular presentations of research by fellows and students, and a lively graduate common room (the Hulme Common Room or 'HCR') is available.
+A wide variety of activities are arranged for graduates by the college, including special dinners, guest speakers, and regular presentations of research by fellows and students, and a lively graduate common room (the Hulme Common Room or 'HCR') is available.